 55 billion invoices are being sent out worldwide in paperless form each year.
 Yet that's only 10% of the estimated 550 billion invoices that are issued annually.

 Supplier invoices are a tedious task for finance teams.
+It's even harder when they're handled manually.
 Small to large companies alike struggle with finding a system that streamlines invoice management, every step of the way.

 Supplier invoice management is usually handled by the accounts payable department, which can be made up of one or many employees.
 In smaller companies that don’t have designated AP, this work often falls to multitasking office managers or finance-savvy employees.

 But regardless of who’s doing the work, many of these teams still rely on error-prone manual processes to receive, validate, and log invoice data along numerous touch points in the company.